CaenJones/EaglercraftX-1.19-Server/README.md

 `git clone https://github.com/CaenJones/EaglercraftX-1.19-Server`

 ## Clean Install Guide (Windows Version)
-It is now possible to install the Eaglercraft 1.19 server on window systems through the following steps:
+It is also possible to install the Eaglercraft 1.19 server on window systems the same dependancies are needed from the linux setup although there is a different way of going about installing them:

 ### Installing the JRE and JDK
 1.  **Download the JDK Installer:**